 To bring this agenda of wildlife violence on the discussion table and disrupt the conversation, escalating it as an urgent topic in wildlife conservation and global security.
 The world must know about wildlife being a casualty of terrorism so we may find solutions to stop the slaughter due to greed-driven human conflicts.

-Wildlife trafficking is not just about the wildlife anymore, it’s also about global security.
+Wildlife trafficking and exploitation is not just about the wildlife anymore, it’s also about global security.
 Our security.
 We know that this is a complex issue to wrap our heads around so we just decided to simply call it Wildlife Terrorism, for it brings so much misery and death to so many people and wildlife.

 The urgency is now, before it’s really too late.